itzg/docker-minecraft-server/README.md

     docker run --name mc itzg/minecraft-server:adopt13

 Keep in mind that some versions of Minecraft server can't work on the newest versions of Java.
-Also, FORGE doesn't support openj9 JVM implementation  .
+Also, FORGE doesn't support openj9 JVM implementation.

 ## Healthcheck